 Introduction to State LGBT History Education Laws

 In 2011, California became the first U.S. state to mandate the teaching of LGBT history in public schools.
-Six other states--New Jersey, Oregon, and Colorado in 2019; Illinois in 2020; and Nevada and Connecticut in 2021--subsequently adopted similar laws.
-These and related state laws commonly mandate the inclusion of other under-represented groups, including racial, ethnic, religious, and indigenous minorities; people with disabilities; immigrants; and women, in primary and secondary school social studies and history classes.
+Six other states--New Jersey, Oregon, and Colorado in 2019; Illinois in 2020; Nevada in 2021; and Washington in 2024--subsequently adopted similar laws.
+In 2021, Connecticut passed a law mandating the development of a model LGBTQ studies curriculum that local and regional school districts have the option to adopt.
+These and related state laws commonly promote the inclusion of other under-represented groups, including racial, ethnic, religious, and indigenous minorities; people with disabilities; immigrants; and women, in primary and secondary school social studies and history classes.
 While some states currently ban and restrict LGBT history education and/or all references to gender and sexuality in public school instruction, these seven states provide models that other states can use in supporting LGBT history education.

 For more on these laws, see: